 For more information and to book this tour click HERE

-A short walk of 15 minutes is required to get to Belem Tower.
-On your way, you will pass the Discoveries
+A short walk of 15 minutes is required to get to Belem Tower Lisbon.
+On your way, you will pass the Discoveries Monument

-What you don’t want to see when arriving at Belem is a massive line.
+What you don’t want to see when arriving at this Lisbon attraction is a massive line.
 There is no shade whatsoever and on a hot day, this would be very hard for anyone having to stand in it for a long time.
-Lucky we already had tickets that we had purchased at Monastery Jeronimos, so we were able to walk past a line of 100 or more people and pretty much go straight in.
+Lucky we already had Belem Tower tickets that we had purchased at Monastery Jeronimos, so we were able to walk past a line of 100 or more people and pretty much go straight into Belem Tower.
+Thank goodness for the Belem Tower Tickets!
 Our children would not have handled waiting for an hour in the 38-degree heat.
-As a matter of fact, we did monastery of Santa Maria de Belem and Belem Tower in the one day.
-We were able to buy a dual ticket when entering The Monastery for Belem Tower as well and it was extremely lucky we did!
+As a matter of fact, we did Monastery of Santa Maria de Belem and Belem Tower in the one day.
+These are certainly both essential things to see in Lisbon

 Facts about Belem Tower